chadwcarlson/avocadocs/docs/content/en/administration/integrations/gitlab.md

 ---
 title: "GitLab"
 weight: 6
-toc: true

 description: |
-  The <a href="https://gitlab.com">GitLab</a> integration allows you to manage your Platform.sh environments directly from your GitLab repository.
+  The [GitLab](https://gitlab.com) integration allows you to manage your Platform.sh environments directly from your GitLab repository.
 ---

-> **Features supported:**
+**Features supported:**

->
-> * Create a new environment when creating a branch or opening a pull request on GitLab.
+* Create a new environment when creating a branch or opening a pull request on GitLab.
-> * Rebuild the environment when pushing new code to GitLab.
+* Rebuild the environment when pushing new code to GitLab.
-> * Delete the environment when merging a pull request.
+* Delete the environment when merging a pull request.

 ## Setup